swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 > *module-selector* → *identifier* `::`

-The following productions may now optionally include a module selector:
+The following productions may now optionally include a module selector (changes are in bold):

 > *type-identifier* → ***module-selector?*** *type-name* *generic-argument-clause?* | ***module-selector?*** *type-name* *generic-argument-clause?* `.` *type-identifier*
 >